bhavykhatri/DharmicData/README.md

 # Hindu Sacred Texts Dataset

 ## Overview
 This repository contains a structured collection of sacred texts from Hinduism, formatted in JSON for easy access and analysis.
-It includes texts from the 'Ramcharitmanas' , 'Srimad Bhagavad Gita' and 'Rigveda'.
+It includes texts from the 'Ramcharitmanas' , 'Srimad Bhagavad Gita' , 'Rigveda' , 'Yajurveda' and the 'Atharvaveda'.

 ## File Structure
-The dataset is organized into two main directories: `Ramcharitmanas` , `SrimadBhagvadGita` and the `Rigveda`, each containing JSON files for different chapters or काण्ड.
+The dataset is organized into two main directories: `Ramcharitmanas` , `SrimadBhagvadGita` , `Rigveda`, `Yajurveda` and the `Atharvaveda`, each containing JSON files for different chapters or काण्ड.

 ### Ramcharitmanas
 The `Ramcharitmanas` directory contains the following files representing each of the seven काण्डs: